-The following tables present selected historical consolidated financial information of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019, which has been derived from the Issuer's Financial Statements incorporated by reference into these Listing Particulars.
+The following tables present selected historical consolidated financial information of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019 and as of and for the financial year ended 31 December 2020, which has been derived from the Issuer's Financial Statements incorporated by reference into these Listing Particulars.
 The information below should be read in conjunction with the information contained in "Presentation of Financial and Other Information" and the Issuer's Financial Statements incorporated by reference into these Listing Particulars.